Understanding Business Logic Vulnerabilities - The Biggest API Security Risk

 What is a Business Logic Vulnerability?

 A business logic vulnerability is a security flaw that exists within the functional layer of an application.
 Unlike technical vulnerabilities, these are not issues with the code's syntax or standard security mechanisms, but rather with the design and logic of the software itself.
-Business logic attack often allow users to perform actions they shouldn't be able to, bypassing the intended flow or checks of the application.
+Business logic attacks often allow users to perform actions they shouldn't be able to, bypassing the intended flow or checks of the application.

 Why are Business Logic Vulnerabilities Dangerous